Self-help groups for mental health: Formulaic approach

 Researchers have questioned whether formulaic approaches to self-help group therapy, like the Twelve Steps, could stifle creativity or if adherence to them may prevent the group from making useful or necessary changes.
 Similarly others have criticized self-help group structure as being too rigid.

 High attrition rates

-There is not a universal appeal of self-help groups; as few as 17% of people invited to attend a self-help group will do so.
+Self-help groups do not have a universal appeal; as few as 17% of people invited to attend a self-help group will do so.
 Of those, only one third will stay for longer than four months.
 Those who continue are people who value the meetings and the self-help group experience.

 Overgeneralization

-Since these groups are not specifically diagnosis-related, but rather for anyone seeking mental and emotional health, they may not provide the necessary sense of community to evoke feelings of oneness required for recovery in self-help groups.
+Since these groups are not specifically diagnosis-related but rather for anyone seeking mental and emotional health, they may not provide the necessary sense of community to evoke feelings of oneness required for recovery in self-help groups.
 Referent power is only one factor contributing to group effectiveness.
 A study of Schizophrenics Anonymous found expert power to be more influential in measurements of perceived group helpfulness.